redeyesdemonkyo/s3get/README.md

 The idea is to follow the `linux/Unix Principle` that a cli utility should be small and perform one task very well.
 Think of `wget` as an example.

-Unline many other already available tools, this one is mainly interface to use the `access key` and `secret key` for authentication and additionaly does not require external usage of libraries like boto.
+Unline many other already available tools, `s3get`  does not require external libraries to use, such as boto.
+Its mainly interface to use the `access key`and `secret key` for authentication.

 A good use case for `s3get` is where you are using private buckets and objects as repos for your packages or other private binaries.